yokolet/action-cable-tictactoe/README.md

 ### Deploy to Heroku

+#### Prerequisite
+- Create your account on Heroku
+- Create an application

 #### Set up buildpacks

 Go to the application settings page on Heroku website and add two buildpacks.